-Our first product candidate, losmapimod, is a small molecule that we are developing for the treatment of FSHD, a rare, progressive and disabling muscle wasting disorder that leads to significant physical impairments and disability.
+Our first product candidate, losmapimod, is a small molecule that we are developing for the treatment of FSHD, a rare, progressive and disabiling muscle wasting disorder that leads to significant physical impairments and disability.
 Losmapimod selectively targets p38a/b mitogen activated protein kinase, or p38a/b.
 We utilized our product engine to discover that inhibition of p38a/b reduced expression of the DUX4 gene in muscle cells derived from patients with FSHD.
 The mis-expression of the DUX4 gene is the known root cause of FSHD.
 There are no approved therapies for FSHD, one of the most common forms of muscular dystrophy, with an estimated patient population of 16,000 to 38,000 in the United States.

 Following our discovery of the role of p38a/b inhibitors in the reduction of DUX4 expression, we performed an extensive review of known compounds.
 As a result of our evaluation, we identified losmapimod as the preferred developmental candidate based on the substantial and attractive preclinical and clinical data.
-We in-licensed losmapimod from affiliates of GlaxoSmithKline, or GSK, in February 2019.
-GSK had previously treated over 3,500 subjects with losmapimod across multiple clinical trials, including one Phase 3 clinical trial.
+We in-licensed losmapimod from affiliates of GlaxoSmithKline, or GSK, in February 2019 and received active pharmaceutical ingredient and losmapimod tablets that had been manufactured by GSK.
+GSK had previously treated nearly 3,500 subjects with losmapimod across multiple clinical trials, including one Phase 3 clinical trial.
 GSK did not conduct a clinical trial of losmapimod in patients with FSHD or any other muscle disorder.
 We have conducted extensive preclinical testing of losmapimod in patient-derived tissue-relevant cell models and have observed that losmapimod selectively reduced DUX4-driven gene expression and restored a healthy gene expression signature with minimal impact on healthy human muscle cells or other cell types.

 We plan to conduct a randomized, double-blind placebo-controlled Phase 2b clinical trial to investigate whether treatment with losmapimod reduces DUX4-driven gene expression in affected skeletal muscle.
 In this Phase 2b clinical trial, we will also evaluate the safety and tolerability of losmapimod.
 We plan to concurrently conduct an open label Phase 2 clinical trial to investigate the safety and tolerability of chronic treatment with losmapimod in patients with FSHD.
 In this open label trial, we will also evaluate the ability of losmapimod to reduce DUX4-driven gene expression in affected skeletal muscle over varying treatment durations.
 We expect to initiate the Phase 2b clinical trial at multiple sites in the United States and Europe and the open label Phase 2 clinical trial in Europe in mid-2019.
-We are completing a Phase 1 clinical trial in healthy volunteers and patients with FSHD.
+We expect to complete a Phase 1 clinical trial in healthy volunteers and patients with FSHD in 2019.
+We utilized data from GSK's clinical trials of losmapimod and our preclinical data to submit in May 2019 an IND, and clinical trial applications, or CTAs, in Europe and Canada, that will enable us to advance our clinical development plan for losmapimod in FSHD, including initiating a Phase 2b clinical trial in mid-2019.
+The FDA accepted the IND in June 2019.
+The timing of the initiation of the Phase 2b clinical trial is not dependent on the completion of the Phase 1 clinical trial.